laurentperrinet/laurentperrinet.github.io/content/post/2019-10-28_postdoc-position/index.md

 For more information, visit [https://laurentperrinet.github.io/post/2019-10-28_postdoc-position](https://laurentperrinet.github.io/post/2019-10-28_postdoc-position).

 The starting date is set to January 6th, 2020 but can be flexibly extended.
 To obtain further information or send applications (including a full CV, a letter of motivation, 2 reference names), please contact: [Laurent.Perrinet@univ-amu.fr](mailto:Laurent.Perrinet@univ-amu.fr).
-The appointment is for 18 month.
+The appointment is for 18 months.
 Applications are welcome immediately and until the end of year 2019.

 Thanks for distributing this announcement to potential candidates!